sushanthj/assignments_F22/CV_A/Assignment_5/Observations.md

       matching the total number of class labels which pytorch has found (as in found by the dataloader or defined by the user itself in say a train_labels.mat file)
    3. You can use x.shape even if x = torch.Tensor(), this will still output the shape

+# Homework

+1. The squeezenet gave higher accuracy but somehow took more number of epochs to train even though it was technically just fine-tuned
+2. The learning rate was also quite high (should reduce to 0.5e-3 I think)